jackwilliambell/jaxlib/README.md

 # Requirements

 *jaxtools* has no external requirements by design.
-The code was originally created with Python 2, but most later developement used Python 3.
+Some of the code was originally created with Python 2.7, but most later developement used Python 3+.
 While some portions of *jaxtools* may work with Python 2.6+, no effort has been made to make it compatible.

 # Features